 people.
 India is expected to supplant China as the world’s most populous nation by

-2025.The agriculture sector is growing at three percent annually-
+2025.The agriculture sector is growing at three percent annually-one percent below

 The Centre has decided to extend the second Green Revolution to Eastern and Northeast